yatharth811/devclub-library/README.md

 # Note

--Create a new user for yourself while running this program and give librarian status to it.
+- Create a new user for yourself while running this program and give librarian status to it to get a better understanding of the project.
+- Few Features have not been implemented like verification on sign-up.